Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Map image layer tables/README.md

 ## How it works

-1. Create an `AGSArcGISMapImageLayer` with the URL of a map image service.
+1. Create an `AGSArcGISMapImageLayer` with the URL of a map service.
-2. Load the tables and layers using `loadTablesAndLayers(completion:)` and get one its first table.
+2. Load the tables and layers using `loadTablesAndLayers(completion:)` and get its first table.
 3. To query the table, create `AGSQueryParameters`.
 Set its `whereClause` to filter the request features.
 4. Use `queryFeatures(with:queryFeatureFields:completion:)` to get the `AGSFeatureQueryResult`.
 5. Make `AGSFeatureQueryResult` iterable using `featureEnumerator()`and loop through to get each `AGSFeature`.